Build Your Team Through Trust

-During their research they were shocked as to how expensive new trucks were.
+During their research, they were shocked at how expensive new trucks were.
 And to my surprise, in an attempt to save money, they recommended that we leave out radios (that was before iPods or iPhones) and some other features.

 Since the drivers and crew members made those recommendations, their attitudes were: “Wouldn’t anyone make that same decision”?

 Now, you know what would have happened if I or our general manager had decided to leave out the radios to save money.

 We would most likely still be hearing about their displeasure with a decision that impacted them without discussing it with them!

 What is the 1-2-3 Decision-Making Approach?